vgwb/Antura_arabic/docs/revised/Antura Minigames Interface.md

 </table>

-In this document, we describe the programming interface that should be used by all the minigames in the Antura project.
+In this document, we describe the programming interface that is used by all the minigames in the Antura project.

 The purpose of the interface is to expose to mini-games a unified and simplified way to access core functionalities, and to define how minigames are launched and configured, including the dataflow from the content (e.g. question sets) database towards each minigame.

-# Creating a new mini-game project
+# Creating a new minigame project

-If you already have a minigame and don’t want to change its architecture to the proposed one;
-then, just skip to "**_Adapting an already made mini-game when you have absolutely no time to refactor your code using game states_**".

-All the mini-games must be in the **_games** directory of the Antura’s Unity3D project.
+All the minigames are in the **_games** directory of the Antura’s Unity3D project.

-Instead of starting your own mini-game from scratch, you could use our game template:
+Instead of starting your own minigame from scratch, you can use the provided game template:

 1. Make a copy of the **_gametemplate**directory (which is in the **_games**directory);

 2. Rename it using the name of your game, e.g. *MyNewMasterpiece* and put it under the **_games** directory;

-3. In such folder (*MyNewMasterPiece*), you will find a set of files and subfolders.
-You must find and rename "TemplateGame.cs" and “TemplateConfiguration.cs” into “MyNewMasterpieceGame.cs” and “MyNewMasterpieceConfiguration.cs”, according to the game’s name you chose;
+3. In the folder (*MyNewMasterpiece*) you will find a set of files and subfolders.
+You must find and rename "TemplateGame.cs" and “TemplateConfiguration.cs” into “MyNewMasterpieceGame.cs” and “MyNewMasterpieceConfiguration.cs”, according to the game name you chose;

 4. Edit these source files, and change the class names in order to comply with this name change, for example: